Preface

 The occurrence of a behavior in the natural world says nothing about the morality of the behavior.

 Rape, defined as forced sexual intercourse, is not unusual in other species.
-Amphibians, reptiles, birds, fish, and mammals engage in the practice.1
+Some species of amphibians, reptiles, birds, fish, and mammals engage in the practice.1

 Infanticide is committed by dolphins, lions, and baboons.2

-We would not say these behaviors are moral, but we could not deny that they are natural in the sense that they occur in nature.
+We would not say these behaviors are moral, but we cannot deny that they are natural in the sense that they occur in nature.

 Animal agriculture is the antithesis of the circle of life concept.